nephio-project/docs/content/en/_index.md

 {{% blocks/section type="row" %}}

 {{% blocks/feature icon="fas fa-rocket" title="R3" %}}
-Welcome to the Release 3 of Nephio.
-This release is under ongoing development together with its documentation.
-It is possible to experience some incompleteness ;)
+Welcome to the Release 3 (R3) of Nephio.
+Please use the documentation links below to learn more about Nephio R3.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fab fa-wikipedia-w" title="Wiki" %}}